evanTheTerribleWarrior/doom-redis/README.md

 REDIS_PORT=<redis port>
 REDIS_PASSWORD=<redis password>
 SOUNDFONT=<soundfont file>
+PASSWORD=<Your password>

 ```

+The `.env.example` file comes with a default `PASSWORD`.
+Add your own.
+This is an extremely simple way to avoid clashes e.g. when one player might set the same `playerName` as an existing one and mess up the stats.
+So you will need your own unique `playerName` which keeps things cleaner.

+Obviously this is a free repo with intention to have fun with a common Redis server, so it does not come with security-first principles!

 Note the `SOUNDFONT` variable.
 This will allow you to load a soundfont file to be used for music in the game.
 If you don't want sound leave this empty